PoetikDragon/doctrine-data-fixture/README.md

 The `<group>` is required.

-The default was to not append and this was constantly overridden with --append.
-Append is now to the default option.
+Append is the default option.
 This is inversed with the new --do-not-append

 Options: